nikolaimueller/my-wc/README.md

 These are my native HTML5 web components / custom elements (v1).
 This is a  frontend package, meant to run in the browser only!

-The idea here is to avoid bundling - HTTP/2 can deliver many small files faster than HTTP/1 can deliver some rare big files (that's not allways true).
+The idea here is to avoid bundling - HTTP/2 can deliver many small files faster than HTTP/1 can deliver some rare big files (well, that's not allways true).
 Browsers which support native web components also support HTTP/2.
 Further more modern browsers support native javascript modules.